 Yoseph Barash is a computational biologist who works on predictive models to understand RNA biogenesis, its regulation, and its role in human disease.
 His lab, the BioCiphers lab, develops machine learning algorithms that integrate genomic and genetic data, followed by wet lab experimental verifications.
 In recent years the lab has also grown to work in the space of technology development, creating new high-throughput assays.
 Yoseph earned a B.Sc. in Physics and Computer Science at the Hebrew University, and worked at a start-up as a programmer and algorithm developer.
 He then continued to earn a Ph.D. in machine learning under Prof. Nir Friedman at the Hebrew University (2006).
 Following that, Yoseph did his postdoctoral work with Prof. Ben Blencowe and Prof. Brendan Frey at the University of Toronto, focusing on alternative splicing of RNA.
 His work was the first to build predictive models for splicing variations as a function of the cellular condition (Barash et al Nature 2010), later extended to genetic variations (Xiong et al Science 2015).
 In 2012 Yoseph moved to the University of Pennsylvania as an Assistant Professor in the Department of Genetics in the Medical school, and the Department of Computer and Information Science in the Engineering School.
 He is also a member of the Institute for Biomedical Informatics (IBI).
 In 2018 Dr. Barash was tenured and became an Associate Professor.
 His lab was the first to offer tools for mapping, quantifying, and visualizing complex splicing variations, showing these comprise over 30% of the human transcriptome variations (Vaquero et al, Elife 2016).
 The tools the BioCiphers lab develops to quantify and predict aberrant splicing have been instrumental in studying RNA splicing defects in cancer, immunotherapy, and other disease (e.g. Sotillo et al Cancer Discovery 2015, Rivera et al PNAS 2021) and have been licensed by startup companies as well as large companies such as Pfizer, GSK ,and BioGen.
-Since 2020 Dr. Barash has been advising several companies in the RNA therapeutics space and helped found Ladder TX as its Chief of AI, leading AI R&D.
+Since 2020 Dr. Barash has been advising several companies in the RNA therapeutics space.

 My full CV can be found here